firecracker-microvm/firecracker/docs/snapshotting/snapshot-support.md

 Depending on VM memory size, snapshots can consume a lot of disk space.
-Firecracker integrators **must** ensure that the provisioned disk space is sufficient for normal operation of their service and also during failure scenarios.
+Firecracker integrators **must** ensure that the provisioned disk space is sufficient for normal operation of their service as well as during failure scenarios.
 If the service exposes the snapshot triggers to customers, integrators **must** enforce proper disk quotas to avoid any DoS threats that would cause the service to fail or function abnormally.